 #6 The fate of Robert’s wife and daughter

-Elizabeth got away with a comfortable confinement because she mocked their enthronement to Robert.
-She allegedly said, during their coronation, that they were King and Queen of the May.
+Elizabeth got away with a comfortable confinement, because she had mocked their enthronement to Robert.
+She allegedly said, during the coronation, that they would be King and Queen of the May.
 Wives… always so supportive.

 7# Escaping to Rathlin island.
 Bruce’s cave

 Robert’s only choice was to flee from Scotland.
 There are many theories where he spent the 1306-7 winter.
-Some say in the Norway-controlled Orkney, or Norway itself, where his sister Isabel Bruce was Queen Dowager.
+Some say in Norway-controlled Orkney, or in Norway itself, where his sister, Isabel Bruce, was the Queen Dowager.

 Other plausible alternatives are the Hebrides and Ireland.
 The strongest theory suggests that Robert stopped in the island of Rathlin, the northernmost point of Ireland.
-Hungry, cold and fearing of Edward’s loyalists, Robert took his men to a cave, to shelter from the inclement weather.
+Hungry, cold, and fearful of Edward’s loyalists, Robert took his men to a cave, to shelter from the inclement weather.

 #8 The legend of the spider

-He had lost the throne, his earldom, his allies, his country and family.
-Edward’s strength was unassailable, and one can only feel sympathy for Robert thinking about giving up.
-But while sitting on the cave, he was distracted by a spider, which in vain, was trying to spin a web between walls.
+He had lost the throne, his earldom, his allies, his country and his family.
+Edward’s strength was unassailable, and one can only feel sympathy for Robert, thinking about giving up.
+But while sitting in the cave, he was distracted by a spider, which in vain, was trying to spin a web between the walls.
 Six times the spider failed, obstinately climbing the wall to try once more.

-When 99% of humans spot a spider, what we do is panic and try to crush it with supernatural strength, using a rolled newspaper, or we spray the whole can of insecticide upon the poor eight-legged bug.
-But Robert the Bruce had little to lose, and watching the spider struggle, might had been the only amusement in a damp cave offshore.
+When 99% of us spot a spider, what we do is panic and try to crush it with supernatural strength, using a rolled newspaper, or we spray the whole can of insecticide upon the poor eight-legged bug.
+But Robert had little to lose, and watching the spider’s struggle might had been the only amusement available, in a damp cave offshore.

-Robert realized he too had failed six times against Edward.
+Robert realized that he too had failed six times against Edward.
 If the spider succeeded, then he vowed to try one last time.
-The headstrong spider persevered, and leapt against the odds.
-But succeeded!
-And reached the opposite wall.
+The headstrong spider persevered, and leapt against all odds.
+And succeeded!
+It reached the opposite wall.

 #9 From Loudon Hill to Bannockburn

 The terrible loss of his brothers Thomas and Alexander still awaited Robert, and he wouldn’t reunite and hug his wife and daughter until 1314.
-However, the achievements and battles Robert was soon to heap, could only had been imagined by some script writer of a Hollywood, epic, adventure film.
-King Robert returned and began his epic legend by defeating a superior English army in Loudon Hill.
-One by one he conquered all the castles, eliminating the Comyn supporters on the process, and finally met and defeated Edward’s I successor, Edward II, in the battle of Bannockburn on 1314.
+However, the achievements and battles Robert was soon to heap, could only had been imagined by some script writer of an epic Hollywood adventure film.
+King Robert returned, and began his legend by defeating a superior army at Loudon Hill.
+One by one, he conquered all the castles, eliminating the Comyn supporters in the process, and finally met and defeated Edward’s I successor, Edward II, at the battle of Bannockburn, in 1314.
 Robert the Bruce starred in one of the most spectacular comebacks ever.

 #10 The spider’s proverb.
 Try again and again

 All thanks to a revolting spider?
 We’ll never know for sure if Robert was actually inspired by it.
-Most likely, since motivational books weren’t available before.
-And is it that unrealistic, considering one of the most popular and iconic superheroes is called Spider-Man?
+Most likely, since motivational books weren’t available back then.
+And is it that unrealistic, considering one of the most popular and iconic superheroes today, is called Spider-Man?

-Nowadays, Robert the Bruce, together with William Wallace, hold a place in the Scots’ hearts, as the achievers of independence, two bulwarks of national pride.
+Nowadays, Robert the Bruce, together with William Wallace, holds a place in the Scots’ hearts, as the achievers of independence, two bulwarks of national pride.
 And Spidey?
-The Spider remains equally important, a valuable lesson teaching us that if at first we don’t succeed, we must try, try, and try again.
-And for that, the spider has earned a spot in one of the most revered pieces of paper: a twenty pound note of a Scottish bank.
+The Spider remains equally important, a valuable lesson teaching us, that if at first we don’t succeed, we must try, try, and try again.
+And for that, the spider has earned a spot in one of the most revered pieces of paper: a £20 Scottish banknote.